 Preference is given to English-language publications published after 1975; religious material is not generally collected.

-For questions related to ASI’s Library, Archives, or Material Collections, to schedule an appointment, or to discuss a donation, please contact Inga Teissen, Collections Manager
+For questions related to ASI’s Library, Archives, or Material Collections, to schedule an appointment, or to discuss a donation, please contact Inga Theissen, Collections Manager

 The Minnesota Historical Society’s Library contains a great deal of information on Swedish immigration to Minnesota.
 Search their catalog, which includes many images relevant to Swedish immigration.